 Your Workers’ Comp Attorneys

-In The Buffalo, New York, Area
+In The Buffalo, New York Area

-Providing Injured Workers With Superior Legal Services And Additional Support
+Superior Legal Services And Additional Support

 How to stay safe while working outside

-On Behalf of | Feb 24, 2022 | Workers' Compensation |
+On Behalf of Steenberg Law Firm | February 24, 2022 | [post_categories]

 If you live in upstate New York, you know that the weather can change with little warning.
 Therefore, if you happen to be working outdoors, it’s important that you pay attention to the forecast to ensure that you’re prepared for the elements.
 It’s also important that you pay attention to your surroundings when working outdoors.
 This may help to ensure that you don’t get hurt by passing vehicles, animals or other hazards that you may encounter.